SimpleVM/simpleVMClusterWorkshop/part52.md

    ```
    This will clean up your `/vol/spool/`-directory for the next steps.

-### 5.3 Prepare the Metagenomics-Toolkit run
+### 5.2 Prepare the Metagenomics-Toolkit run

-The [Metagenomics-Toolkit](https://github.com/metagenomics/metagenomics-tk) will only run the steps quality control, assembly, binnning and classification.
+The [Metagenomics-Toolkit](https://github.com/metagenomics/metagenomics-tk) will only run the steps quality control, assembly, binnning and classification on the three
+detected datasets.
 Internally is the Metagenomics-Toolkit workflow a Nextflow based workflow and Nextflow is also using commands like sbatch behind the scenes.
 Especially for the classification part we need a lot of storage in order to store the GTDB database.

 1. Create a database directory